Life Insurance Riders – The Top 20.

 Accidental Death Benefit – Sometimes called a Double Indemnity Rider, this rider pays a multiple (usually two times) of the death benefit if the insured dies in an accident.
 The policy should spell out specifically what is considered an accident.

 Term Conversion Rider – Most people need more life insurance when they are younger.
 If you are 25, starting a family and buying a home, you want to make sure that your spouse and children will be taken care of if you pass away prematurely.
-You might buy a big 30-year term policy.
-By the time you get to be 50 or so, you don’t need as much, but you want it to last for the rest of your life.
+You might buy a 30-year term policy.
+By the time you get to be 50 or so, you don’t need as much, but you want your life insurance to last for the rest of your life.
 With a term conversion rider, you can convert all or part of your term coverage to permanent insurance.
 You will have to pay the higher permanent premium, but you usually do not have to go through underwriting again, so this is a good option for those whose health may disqualify them for a new policy.

 Term Insurance Rider – This is added to a whole or universal life policy.
 It lets you purchase additional term coverage when you buy your permanent policy.
 It’s the inverse of the term conversion rider, because you purchase the permanent policy at the outset and then add the term coverage that you need for the length of the term.